villano-lab/galactic-spin-W1/paper/paper.md

 # Statement of Need

+The primary goal of our project is to present rotation curve development and research in a versatile and approachable format for anyone to explore, learn from, and build upon.
 Rotation curves are a key empirical artifact through which dark matter can be observed and analyzed [@1978ApJ-225L-107R].
 However, a thorough, start-to-finish description of the rotation curve building process is typically not given in scientific publications.
 Furthermore, software tools used in rotation curve literature are generally difficult for inexperienced users; for example, the GIPSY software package is very thorough but does not provide any introduction